ShalinVachheta017/MasterArbeit_MLops/src/README.md

 # 🐍 Source Code (src/) - Python Scripts

+> **📝 Summary:** Inventory of all Python scripts in the src/ folder.
+Contains: file table (config.py, sensor_data_pipeline.py, preprocess_data.py, compare_data.py, run_inference.py, evaluate_predictions.py), each file's purpose, status, and log locations.
+Use this to understand what each Python script does.

 This folder contains Python scripts for the MLOps pipeline.
 These are **command-line versions** of the Jupyter notebooks, designed for automation and production use.

 ---